Published Jul 20, 2022

 Understanding Medicare Part B Coverage

 At first, Medicare will only cover a three-month trial period of CPAP therapy.
 That said, Medicare may pay for CPAP therapy longer with proper documentation from a Medicare beneficiary’s doctor.
-If the patient’s doctor says the CPAP therapy is working, Medicare will cover the CPAP therapy.
+If the patient’s doctor says the CPAP therapy is working, Medicare will cover the CPAP treatment.

 Medicare pays the CPAP machine supplier during the rental period of the device.
 Medicare will cover up to 13 months of CPAP rental.
 After that 13-month period, a beneficiary will then own the CPAP device.
 Do note, the supplier must be enrolled in Medicare in order for Medicare to cover the CPAP machine and associated supplies.